EGO Nexus Power Station Review | Modular Battery Inverter

 That isn’t quite as reassuring in hurricane and earthquake-prone areas where outages often last for days.
 However, EGO is bringing solar panel compatibility soon.
 That’s something that will make it a better option for multi-day outages.
 I’d go with at least 200 watts of panels to get a reasonable charge during the day.

 There’s a pretty wide spread of prices depending on what kind of capacity you need.
-EGO is kitting the Power Sation at The Home Depot with two 7.5 Ah batteries for $1199.
-If you already have other batteries and can make it a group of 4, you get more capacity.
-If you don’t, 7.5 Ah batteries run $350 each.
-The would bring your total cost to $1899 with 20% more capacity than the Yeti 1400.
+EGO is kitting the Power Sation four 5.0 Ah batteries for $1299.
+If you already have EGO batteries you want to use, the bare unit is $499.